PlanktoScope/node-red-gui-refonte/README.en.md

 * **Node-RED dashboard editor :** This link gives you access to the dashboard editor.
 This editor allows you to modify and customize the various elements of the dashboard.

-* **Node-RED dashboard:** This link takes you to the V1 version of the dashboard.
-However, please note that once you have installed version V2, this link will no longer work.
+* **Node-RED dashboard:** This link takes you to the V2 version of the dashboard.
+However, please note that once you have installed version V3, this link will no longer work.
+To see the new version you'll need this one `http://92.167.184.163:1880/ps/node-red-v2/dashboard/`.

 2. **Starting PlanktoScope** : Start by opening a terminal on your local machine.